-340 Person and Mission of Christ (HUM) 3 s.h.
+340 Person and Mission 3 s.h. of Christ (HUM)

-Reflections on the identity of Jesus of Nazareth and the faith proclamations about Him as the Son of God, Messiah, and Savior; a scriptural, historical, and theological investigation.
+A scriptural, historical, and theological investigation into the identity of Jesus of Nazareth as well as faith proclamations about Him as the Son of God, Messiah and Savior.

-345 Contemporary Catholicism 3 s.h.
+345 Contemporary 3 s.h.
+Catholicism

-Study of the doctrines, practice and persons formed by and reflective of the Catholic Tradition in history and in modern experience.
+Study of the doctrines, practice and persons formed by and reflective of the Catholic Tradition in history and the Vatican II ecumenical experience.

-347 The Catholic Sacraments 3 s.h.
+347 The Catholic Sacraments3 s.h.